mateoconlechuga/cesium/readme.md

 ## USB Support

 Cesium has support for launching and transfering files on FAT32 formatted drive.
-Future additions may be added depending on reported usage and feature requets in the issues board on GitHub.
+Future additions may be added depending on reported usage and feature requests in the issues board on GitHub.

 To transfer a variable from the drive to the calculator, use the `prgm` button.